The House in a Lab at the Forefront of Energy Efficiency

 The house in a lab 2

-Beyond a terrace
+Beyond a Terrace

 The type of terraced home used for the Energy House lab accounts for about a fifth of the UK’s housing, so there’s much more to be done to investigate home energy efficiency.